 It’s officially the back-to-school season.
 This time of year you find yourself rushing around to make sure your child has pencils, paper, highlighters, backpacks and all of the school supplies they need to work efficiently throughout the year.

 Well, it’s back-to-work time for your furnace, too, and you should have the same mentality of preparing your furnace for the cold season.
 Applewood Plumbing Heating & Electric (www.ApplewoodFixIt.com) will make sure that your furnace is running efficiently and safely with a 14 point inspection.

 The average U.S. homeowner spends nearly $1,000 on heating each year and as much as 30 percent of that is wasted, according to the Department of Energy.
 You can lower that percentage, save money and ensure comfort in your house by getting a furnace tune-up.
 Some items to be sure to check include air flow, the blower, ignition system, wiring and thermostat.

 By taking preventative measures you can minimize costly repairs in the future.
 Heating systems that are not running at peak performance can be a threat to your safety.
 A dirty or ineffective heating system can emit dangerous amounts of carbon monoxide into the air, so it is crucial that your furnace is inspected annually.

 Unfortunately, most people do not think about the preventive maintenance of their furnace until it is too late.
-There are a few simple steps that you can do to make sure your furnace is ready for the winter season.

 - Make sure the furnace is clean of dust and debris.
 Basically, a furnace works on the process of heat transfer.
 The heating coils will not efficiently transfer heat when they are dirty.